Antique Octagonal Teakwood Dining Table With Glass Top | Hand Carved In Gujarat, India, Circa 1940

 • Era: Circa 1940

 Available for specialist UK white-glove delivery or collection by appointment.
-For international shipping, Regen Bespoke will provide tailored courier solutions.
+Regen Bespoke provides tailored logistics and expert handling for heritage pieces.